kylewilliamsrr/osticket-prereqs/README.md

 </p>
 <p>
-Download and Install Microsoft C++.
+Download and install Microsoft C++ so that applications are running smoothly.
 </p>
 <br />